Degrees:

 M.A., Univ. of Vienna, Austria

-His editorial and translation work constitutes a significant part of his commitment to Trinity College's imperative regarding equ(al)ity, diversity and inclusion.
-His (co-)edited volumes as well as his translations of 50+ authors from 5 continents have attempted to offer opportunities for the presentation of heterogeneous philosophical voices.
+His editorial and translation work is part of his attempt to contribute to Trinity College's imperative regarding equ(al)ity, diversity and inclusion.
+His (co-)edited volumes as well as his translations of 70+ authors from 5 continents have been animated by the hope that these volumes and translations offer some additional space for the presentation of important heterogeneous voices from different corners of the world.

 |